IldySilva/codeInk/README.md

 ### 💥 **Get Started Now**

-Show off your code with **CodeInk**—your code has never looked this good!
+Show off your code with **SnapInk**—your code has never looked this good!